Xenosb/learn.rb/chapters/02-ruby_on_rails/readme.md

 ### Good documentation

-To give you a better perspective what are the basic prinicples on which Rails was designed, take a look on article written by one of its creators - [The Rails Doctrine by David Heinemeier Hansson](https://rubyonrails.org/doctrine/).
+To give you a better perspective what are the basic principles on which Rails was designed, take a look on article written by one of its creators - [The Rails Doctrine by David Heinemeier Hansson](https://rubyonrails.org/doctrine/).
 And when you find yourself in a need of a guide or documentation, you can check out [official guides](https://guides.rubyonrails.org/) which unlike many others don't focus on explaining all the components like classes and methods but focus on solving problems you will encounter on day-to-day basis.
 And if you are then still looking for more insight in how things work there is an